 The ideal soil is a balance between water retention and drainage properties.
 And the loam provides them both.
 Having this soil type gives an advantage in growing healthy plumerias.

 The instinct of first-time gardeners is to get topsoil from a neighbor’s garden that grows healthy plants and use it as potting soil.
-But regular soil is always too heavy and too moisture-retentive for container-grown plants.
+But regular soil is always too heavy for this kind of tropical plant and too moisture-retentive for container-grown plumeria.

 Feel free to experiment with different potting blends that will suit your plants, environment, and gardening practices.
 That’s the fun of gardening.